==== If your group is a Staffer ====

 - Before the class, upload your presentation to somewhere where you can very quickly retrieve it in class.
 You must use the computer in the classroom.

-- During the last 30 minutes of class, your group will answer questions posed by Reporters.
+- During the last 25 minutes of class, your group will answer questions posed by Reporters.

 The evening after your presentation:

-- Turn in your slides by 10pm.
+Turn in your presentation slides by 10pm.

-- Networking arguments: 20 points
+- networking arguments: 20 points

-- Economics arguments: 20 points
+- economics arguments: 20 points

 - public policy arguments: 10 points

-- Timing (how close to the time limit was your presentation?): 5 points
+- timing (how close to the time limit was your presentation?): 5 points